camunda/camunda-bpm-examples/multi-tenancy/schema-isolation/README.md

 Before configuring process engines, we have to set up a database schema for every tenant.
 In this section we will explain how to do so.

-Start up WildFly by running `$CAMUNDA_HOME/start-camunda.{bat/sh}`.
+Start up WildFly.
 After the database has been created, start a DB client (e.g. [DBeaver](https://dbeaver.io/)) and connect to the database.
 This is the default connection information:

 * **Driver Class**: org.h2.Driver
 * **JDBC URL**: jdbc:h2:./camunda-h2-dbs/process-engine